Handicraft-Computing-Team/HPLAutoTune/README.md

 node of the cluster and take the PFLOPS as the target function, then the optimizer will
 try to maximize it.

-At the end of the optimization, we will output the best group of solution with the best result.
+At the end of the optimization, the system output the best group of solution with the best result.
 ![alt text](picture/Framework.png)

 ## Parallel Working